 We're all familiar with Google and Bing, but did you know that there are lots of other tools you can use to search the internet?
 On this page, you'll find links to selected search engines that can give you different kinds of search results, help protect your privacy, and even help protect the environment.
-You'll also find information on artificial intelligence chatbots and AI-powered tools for scholarly research.
+You'll also find a few words about A.I. chatbots.

 This search engine donates its profits to tree-planting organizations in countries around the world.
 Searches are powered by Google and Bing.